Androz2091/discord-player/apps/website/pages/docs/guides/migrating.md

 const queue = useQueue(guildId);
 ```

 Hooks are currently still an experimental feature that will continue to be worked upon.
 As of right now, all hooks start with the `use` keyword.
-The following are the available hooks:
+The following are some the available hooks:

 -   **useQueue**: Lets you access `GuildQueue` instance from anywhere in your process
 -   **useHistory**: Lets you access `GuildQueueHistory` from anywhere in your process